john-azzaro/Study-DELETE-Endpoints-Functionality/README.md

 <br>

 ## What are the key features of DELETE Endpoints Functionality Study?
-Since this study is ongoing, basic functionalities are covered first and more advanced features are added or will be added in the future.
-I divided this particular study into different branches covering different aspects of basic node servers, which I list below:
+Since this study is ongoing, basic functionalities are covered first and more advanced features are added or will be added in the future:

 | **Features:**                            | **Feature Notes:**                             |